We ship to UK, Australia and Europe daily

-WARNING: This product contains nicotine.
+WARNING: These products contain nicotine.
 Nicotine is an addictive chemical.

 The vape industry was shocked by the December 2020 ban on the delivery of vaping products through the largest shipping couriers in the USA.
 This has put participants within the vaping industry on high alert.
 The government has always seemed biased in passing laws enforceable in the vaping industry.
 Today we’re going to cover the possible impacts of the Vape Mail Ban to the industry.